rafalp/Misago/dev-docs/plugins/extensions.md

 Consider the `ThreadDetailView` class that handles the thread page.
 It implements many different methods that depend on each other to display a thread page with posts, polls, quick reply form, and moderation actions.

 It wouldn't make sense to implement a separate hook for each of those methods.
 This is where extensions step in.
-Extensions are plugin-provided classes that extend built-in Misago classes.
+Extensions allow plugins to extend built-in Misago classes.

 ## Writing a custom extension

 Let's implement a plugin that includes additional metadata in the thread page header: the number of users watching the thread.

-`ThreadDetailView` has a method named `get_header_meta` that it uses to retrieve a dict with metadata to display.
+The `ThreadDetailView` has a method named `get_header_meta` that it uses to retrieve a dict with metadata to display.

 To extend this method, let's start with a basic extension in our plugin: